-Igor Ansoff, known as the father of strategic management, was a mathematician and business manager.
+Igor Ansoff is known as the father of strategic management.
+He was a mathematician and business manager.
 In the 1950s his work was developed and eventually published providing managers and the marketing world with a simple, practical tool that is in use 50 years later.

 In essence the Ansoff product/ market matrix is a tool that helps businesses decide their product and market growth strategy.

 Ansoff’s product/ market matrix suggests that a business’ attempts to grow depend on whether it markets new or existing products in new or existing markets.

 The traditional four box grid or matrix Ansoff model

 A revised version of the Ansoff matrix featuring a 3×3 or nine box grid or matrix.

 Igor Ansoff created the Product / Market diagram in 1957 as a method to classify options for business expansion.
 The simplicity of this model is that the four strategic options defined can be generically applied to any industry.